codebar/tutorials/html/lesson3/tutorial.md

 > Did you remember to insert these tags within the <body> of your page?

-> Inspect your page.
+> Inspect the page.
 Can you see the title and the elements we just added?

 ## Inline vs block elements

-In css there are two types of ways to display elements: _block_, and _inline_
+In CSS there are two types of ways to display elements: _block_, and _inline_

 ### block elements